-Common Fungal Diseases of Plants - Common plant pests
+Common Fungal Diseases of Garden Plants

 Every species of plant or animal that has yet been discovered has at least one unique parasite or disease that affects it uniquely.
 So there are more parasites and disease causing organisms than any other kinds.
 Fortunately (I use the word in a relative manner) there are not so many pests and diseases that the average gardener will come across and in most cases it will be one of the following.